exoscale/terms/terms-previous.markdown

 ### 5.1 Protection of Client Data

+### 5.1.1 Safeguards

 Supplier shall maintain appropriate safeguards for protection of the security, confidentiality and integrity of Client Data.
-Supplier shall not (i) modify Client Data, (ii) disclose Client Data except as compelled by law in accordance with Section 8.3.1 or as expressly permitted by Client in accordance with Sections 8.3.2 and 8.3.3, or (iii) access Client Data except to provide the Services and prevent or address service or technical problems, or at Client's request in connection with Client support matters.
+Supplier shall not (i) modify Client Data, (ii) disclose Client Data except as compelled by law in accordance with Section 8.3 or as expressly permitted by Client in accordance with Section 8.3 or (iii) access Client Data except to provide the Services and prevent or address service or technical problems, or at Client's request in connection with Client support matters.

+### 5.1.2 Sub-contractors

+Supplier may engage sub-contractors to fulfil its contractual obligations.
+Supplier will obtain the sub-contractor's written confirmation that the sub-contractor complies with the provisions of data protection law.

 ### 5.2 Data Storage